Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 Participating lenders must:

-- Determine the Borrower’s financial ability to purchase the desired property.
+- Determine the borrower’s financial ability to purchase the desired home.

 - Participating lenders receive this Excel worksheet during their annual training.
-If you need this worksheetk, email email@example.com
+If you need this worksheet, email email@example.com

-- Use the Downpayment Loan Application to apply for funds on behalf of their buyers.
+- Use the to apply for funds on behalf of their buyers.

 The BMR DALP is a silent second loan that requires no monthly payments for 30 years, or until the property is sold.
 The owner pays MOHCD back the principal amount, plus an equitable share of appreciation.

 - To contribute to the need-based down payment for the borrower's household who otherwise would not be able to purchase a BMR